alinasansevich/alinasansevich/README.md

 ## 👋 Hello!
+Welcome to my page!<br>
 My name is Alina Sansevich, and I am a self-taught Python Developer.
-I have a PhD in Biological Sciences and I am about to complete IBM's Data Science Professional Certificate from Coursera.
+I have a PhD in Biological Sciences and I have completed IBM's Data Science Professional Certificate from Coursera.

 #### Here's what I'm working on:
 🔭 I’m currently working on: Data Analysis and building a CLI for one of my projects<br>